dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-01-tough-mudder-training-update.md

 ## Running

 I blogged about this last week, but I'm well on my way to recovering from [ITBS][3].
 The secret for me has been in learning how to run (semi) barefoot in my [vibrams][4] and keeping a daily stretching & foam rolling regime.
 I'm up to running about 11 miles per week totally pain free and in a few days I'll be tackling my first 10k since september 2011.
-If all goes according to plan, I'll be at the 13 mile mark in mid may.
+If all goes according to plan, I'll be at the 13 mile mark in mid May.

 You have no idea how happy this makes me.
 Running first thing on a morning is a privilege, you get an empty world and scenery like this.
 I snapped this at the halfway point at about 6:45am.